HazelTheWitch/risotto/README.md

 risotto init
 ```

-To apply a risotto.toml file use (by default backups will be made of any config files):
+To apply a risotto.toml file use:

 ```bash
 risotto apply